The formation of a nuclear-spin dark state in silicon: Results

 We explore this effect using a ``pump-pause-probe-pause'' sequence, as shown in Fig.~\ref{fig:dsdeph}(a).
 The sequence starts with 256 pump cycles to drive the nuclear spins into the dark state.
 Then, we let the nuclei precess and dephase freely for a variable time of $t_n$ without pumping.
 Immediately afterward, we perform one more LZ sweep to measure $\langle P_T\rangle$.
 A second ``pause'' is applied at the end to compensate for the variation in $t_n$, to keep the total duration of the pulse sequence the same for the purpose of consistency.
 Each probability value is obtained from over $10^3$ repetitions of such a pulse sequence.
 As shown in Fig.~\ref{fig:dsdeph}b, the measured $\langle P_T\rangle$ increases with increasing $t_n$ (filled circles), revealing a recovery of the $\stm$ coupling over the timescale of a few milliseconds, consistent with previous measurements of dephasing times of $^{29}$Si nuclei in Si quantum-dot devices~\cite{pla2014coherent}.

 To model these data, we consider the evolution of $\dst$ under the influence of nuclear spin dephasing.
 Assuming that at $t_n=0$, $\dst=0$, we analytically find that $\dstsq \propto 1-\exp[-(t_n/T_c)^\gamma]$.
 The characteristic time is closely related to the nuclear spin dephasing time, given by $T_c = T^*_{2,n}/\alpha$, with a factor $\alpha$ difference.
 Assuming that each nuclear spin experiences independent, Gaussian magnetic noise with a white power spectrum, $\dstsq$ follows an exponential function with $\gamma=1$ and $\alpha=2$.
-For quasi-static noise, $\dstsq$ follows a Gaussian function with $\gamma=2$ and $\alpha=\sqrt{2}$.
+For quasi-static nuclear spin dephasing noise, $\dstsq$ follows a Gaussian function with $\gamma=2$ and $\alpha=\sqrt{2}$.
 By incorporating the form of $\dstsq$ into the expression for the LZ transition probability $\langle P_{T}(t)\rangle \approx \frac{(2\pi)^2\langle\dst^2(t)\rangle}{\beta}$, we fit the experimental data.
-In the case of white noise [Fig.~\ref{fig:dsdeph}(b)], the best-fit value of $T^*_{2,n}$ is 4.1 ms, while for quasistatic noise [Fig.~\ref{fig:dsdeph}(c)], the best-fit value is 2.4 ms. In the figures, we also show numerical simulations with the fitted $T^*_{2,n}$ values.
-White noise appears to better describe the experimental data [Fig.~\ref{fig:dsdeph}(b)].
+In the case of white nuclear spin dephasing noise [Fig.~\ref{fig:dsdeph}(b)], the best-fit value of $T^*_{2,n}$ is 4.1 ms, while for quasistatic noise [Fig.~\ref{fig:dsdeph}(c)], the best-fit value is 2.4 ms. In the figures, we also show numerical simulations with the fitted $T^*_{2,n}$ values.
+White dephasing noise, corresponding to exponential nuclear spin dephasing, appears to better describe the experimental data [Fig.~\ref{fig:dsdeph}(b)].

+One major potential benefit of the nuclear-spin dark state is the possibility of reduced relaxation between the singlet and triplet electronic states, due to the reduced hyperfine coupling.
+We discuss the possibility of reduced electron-spin dephasing in the Discussion section.
+In the singlet-triplet basis we use in this work, a relaxation reduction is expected because the nuclear spin operators couple to the electron raising and lowering operators, as opposed to the $\sigma^z$ operator (see Methods for more details on the full Hamiltonian).